hphelion/documentation/moonshot/manage.administration-dashboard.getting-started.md

 ## How to access the Administration Dashboard ##
 Before you access the Administration Dashboard, ensure that the Cloud Environment is up and running.

-You can access the HP Cloud OS for Moonshot Administration Dashboard in either of the following ways:
+You can access the HP Helion Cloud OS for Moonshot Administration Dashboard in either of the following ways:

 * In your browser window, type the public IP address of your Cloud Controller Node in the following format https://<Public IP Address>